testxio/testx/README.md

 ## Configuration

 To be able to use **testx** you'll need to services external to it.
-One of them is essential - the xls(x) file to test convertor, and the other one, the reporting service is optional and sending data to it is switched off by default.
+One of them is essential - the xls(x) file to test converter, and the other one, the reporting service is optional and sending data to it is switched off by default.

 All **testx** configuration lives in your protractor configuration file under params.testx, for example (in coffeescript)